 Nasolabial folds are those lines that run from the corners of the nose to the corners of the lips.
 They are the combined results of collagen loss in the skin and repeated facial movements.
 Unfortunately, these relatively small lines can create unflattering shadows in the face, thus exacerbating their visibility.

-- Belotero: Formulated with hyaluronic acid, Belotero can be used to treat moderate to severe wrinkles, including nasolabial folds.
-This injectable produces immediate results by adding volume to the area, and maintains the result by drawing moisture to the treatment site.
+- Belotero: Formulated with hyaluronic acid, Belotero can be used to treat moderate to severe wrinkles, including nasolabial folds.* This injectable produces immediate improvements by adding volume to the area, and maintains the improvement by drawing moisture to the treatment site.*

 - Restylane Refyne and Defyne: Both of these fillers from Restylane can be used to reduce the appearance of nasolabial folds.* They are both formulated with hyaluronic acid, with a difference in how the molecules are cross-linked (Refyne focuses on flexibility, while Defyne focuses on providing support).*